 Using graphics, pictures, and real-life examples of how Ripple Effects Mapping has been successfully used in multiple settings, the Field Guide to Ripple Effects Mapping provides a comprehensive overview of REM.
 Providing an in-depth examination of the origins, elements, and how-to of the REM process, this book is a step-by-step guide to successfully implementing this process with a group, collaboration, or community of choice.

 Two of the original developers of Ripple Effects Mapping conducted a webinar for eXtension.
-Join Debra Hansen, Associate Professor at Washington State University Extension and Lorie Higgins, Extension Specialist, University of Idaho, as they demonstrate the Ripple Effects Mapping process.
+Join Debra Hansen, Professor at Washington State University Extension and Lorie Higgins, Professor and Extension Specialist, University of Idaho, as they demonstrate the Ripple Effects Mapping process.
 This webinar describes how the mapping process has been used in a number of states and settings.
 Additionally variations in how it has been implemented is discussed.
 Finally, instructions are provided for coding to the Community Capitals Framework, as well as digitizing the maps.

 To access the webinar, click here.